The Intrinsic Gamma-Ray Spectrum of TXS 0506+056: Intergalactic Propagation Effects: Summary and Outlook

 \section{Summary and Outlook}

-We have here made the case for high-energy gamma-ray emission by \txs{} during the 2017 flare.
-We argued that the 1-100~GeV region of the measured flux may contain a significant contribution of cascade photons produced in electromagnetic cascades in the intergalactic medium.
+We have here made the case for HE gamma-ray emission by \txs{} during the 2017 flare.
+We argued that the 1--100~GeV region of the measured flux may contain a significant contribution of cascade photons produced in electromagnetic cascades in the intergalactic medium.
 Some of these secondary photons may suffer from very large time delays and angular spreading due to the intergalactic magnetic field.

 Our central thesis that the determination of the maximal intrinsic gamma-ray energy ($\Emaxh$) during the flaring state is influenced by IGMFs holds regardless of the actual mechanism responsible for the apparent flux suppression above $\gtrsim 400 \; \text{GeV}$.
-Nevertheless, there are theoretical arguments that make high-energy gamma-ray emission by blazars inefficient if neutrinos are efficiently produced.
+Nevertheless, there are theoretical arguments that make HE gamma-ray emission by blazars inefficient if neutrinos are efficiently produced.
 If this is the case, then $\Emaxh$ may be relatively low, and so can be the contribution of secondary cascade photons.
 Either way, it is worth considering that IGMFs may influence the inferred intrinsic spectral properties of \txs{} and other objects.
+Conversely, it will also be possible to constrain IGMFs using multimessenger observations of gamma rays and neutrinos.

 In the future we plan to carry out a more thorough analysis, similar to this one, for other sources.
 Moreover, we intend to perform a more general combined analysis performing the usual SED fits using, for instance, one-zone models, \emph{in addition to} propagation effects due to IGMFs.